20 min read

 Global business rules example

-Imagine that, setting up your product catalogue, you have added product attributes like On sale for the current products' collection, and Latest added for the next products' collection.
+Imagine that, setting up your product catalog, you have added product attributes like On sale for the current products' collection, and Latest added for the next products' collection.
 For Black Friday sales, you can increase the weighting for the On sale attribute to make it more important and decrease the weighting for the Latest added attribute.
-Thus, the search engine places the products on sale in the first position and the products new in the catalogue in the last positions.
+Thus, the search engine places the products on sale in the first position and the products new in the catalog in the last positions.
 The rule can be used for a limited time and then deactivated.

 Let’s see this example with numbers and in different scenarios.
 Global business rules points usually go from 0 to 100, but they can be customized via the Empathy Platform IMC.
-Considering the configuration of the product catalogue fields’ weighting is the one shown in the following table:
+Considering the configuration of the product catalog fields’ weighting is the one shown in the following table:

 Global business rule Equalize